Zeldovich pancakes in observational data are cold: Acknowledgements

 \section{Acknowledgements}

 The authors thank Radoslaw Wojtak and Martin Sparre for numerous discussions and physical insights, Johan Samsing and Jesús Zavala for comments and helpful discussions, and Stefan Gottloeber, who kindly agreed for one of the CLUES simulations (http://www.clues-project.org/simulations.html) to be used in the paper.
 The simulation has been performed at the Leibniz Rechenzentrum (LRZ) Munich.
+The Dark Cosmology Centre is funded by the Danish National Research Foundation.
+MF acknowledges partial support from the INFN grant In-dark and from the grant Progetti di Ateneo / CSP TO Call2 2012 0011 “Marco Polo” of the University of Torino.